synapse-wireless/kicad-libs/README.md

 1. In eeschema, select BOM generator plugin:

-   **Note**: When you generate a netlist, Kicad creates an XML file in your project directory which has all the information
+   **Note**: When you generate a netlist, KiCad creates an XML file in your project directory which has all the information
          needed to create the BOM.
 The BOM dialog in eeschema lets you select a 'plugin' to process this XML file, typically into a CSV output format.